lexiconhq/lexicon/documentation/docs/dedicated.md

 #### Ready to Go

 At this point, your deployed host should be running Prose correctly.
-When you navigate to the domain name that you configured it with, you should see the GraphQL Playground, which will allow you to make GraphQL queries against your Discourse instance.
+When you navigate to the domain name that you configured it with, you should see [GraphiQL](https://www.graphql-yoga.com/docs/features/graphiql), which will allow you to make GraphQL queries against your Discourse instance.

 We understand that the details of your deployment can vary quite a bit depending on how you chose to do it.